 8. Broadhead Skink

-People who are just starting to learn how to identify lizards will have fun looking for the Broad-headed Skink.
+People just starting to learn how to identify lizards will have fun looking for the Broad-headed Skink.

 Females are tan all over with vertical stripes running from head to tail, while males have a brilliant orange triangular head and a strong tan body.
 Both sexes are relatively “flat” and have short limbs.